QEMU: Parallel emulation

-Virtualization solutions that use QEMU are able to execute multiple virtual CPUs in parallel.
-For user-mode emulation QEMU maps emulated threads to host threads.
-For full system emulation, QEMU is capable of running a host thread for each emulated virtual CPU (vCPU).
-This is dependent on the guest having been updated to support parallel system emulation, currently ARM, Alpha, HP-PA, PowerPC, RISC-V, s390x, x86 and Xtensa.
-Otherwise a single thread is used to emulate all virtual CPUS (vCPUS) which executes each vCPU in a round-robin manner.
+Virtualization solutions that use QEMU can execute multiple virtual CPUs in parallel.
+For user-mode emulation, QEMU maps emulated threads to host threads.
+QEMU can run a host thread for each emulated virtual CPU (vCPU) for full system emulation.
+This depends on the guest being updated to support parallel system emulation, currently ARM, Alpha, HP-PA, PowerPC, RISC-V, s390x, x86, and Xtensa.
+Otherwise, a single thread is used to emulate all virtual CPUs (vCPUs), which executes each vCPU in a round-robin manner.

 Integration

 VirtualBox

-VirtualBox, first released in January 2007, used some of QEMU's virtual hardware devices, and had a built-in dynamic recompiler based on QEMU.
-As with KQEMU, VirtualBox runs nearly all guest code natively on the host via the VMM (Virtual Machine Manager) and uses the recompiler only as a fallback mechanism - for example, when guest code executes in real mode.

-In addition, VirtualBox did a lot of code analysis and patching using a built-in disassembler in order to minimize recompilation.
+VirtualBox, first released in January 2007, used some of QEMU's virtual hardware devices, and had a built-in dynamic re-compiler based on QEMU.
+As with KQEMU, VirtualBox runs nearly all guest code natively on the host via the VMM (Virtual Machine Manager) and uses the re-compiler only as a fallback mechanism – for example, when guest code executes in real mode.
+In addition, VirtualBox did a lot of code analysis and patching using a built-in disassembler to minimize recompilation.
 VirtualBox is free and open-source (available under GPL), except for certain features.

 Xen-HVM

-Xen, a virtual machine monitor, can run in HVM (hardware virtual machine) mode, using Intel VT-x or AMD-V hardware x86 virtualization extensions and ARM Cortex-A7 and Cortex-A15 virtualization extension.
-This means that instead of paravirtualized devices, a real set of virtual hardware is exposed to the domU to use real device drivers to talk to.
+Xen, a virtual machine monitor, can run in HVM (hardware virtual machine) mode, using Intel VT-x or AMD-V hardware x86 virtualization extensions and ARM Cortex-A7 and Cortex-A15 virtualization extensions.
+This means that instead of para-virtualized devices, a real set of virtual hardware is exposed to the DomU, enabling it to use real device drivers.

 QEMU includes several components: CPU emulators, emulated devices, generic devices, machine descriptions, user interface, and a debugger.
 The emulated devices and generic devices in QEMU make up its device models for I/O virtualization.
 They comprise a PIIX3 IDE (with some rudimentary PIIX4 capabilities), Cirrus Logic or plain VGA emulated video, RTL8139 or E1000 network emulation, and ACPI support.
 APIC support is provided by Xen.

-Xen-HVM has device emulation based on the QEMU project to provide I/O virtualization to the VMs.
-Hardware is emulated via a QEMU "device model" daemon running as a backend in dom0.
-Unlike other QEMU running modes (dynamic translation or KVM), virtual CPUs are completely managed to the hypervisor, which takes care of stopping them while QEMU is emulating memory-mapped I/O accesses.
+Xen-HVM utilizes device emulation based on the QEMU project to deliver I/O virtualization to virtual machines (VMs).
+Hardware is emulated through a QEMU "device model" daemon running as a backend in Dom0.
+Unlike other QEMU modes, such as dynamic translation or KVM, the hypervisor fully manages virtual CPUs, pausing them as necessary while QEMU handles memory-mapped I/O emulation.

 KVM

-KVM (Kernel-based Virtual Machine) is a FreeBSD and Linux kernel module that allows a user space program access to the hardware virtualization features of various processors, with which QEMU is able to offer virtualization for x86, PowerPC, and S/390 guests.
+KVM (Kernel-based Virtual Machine) is a FreeBSD and Linux kernel module that allows a user space program access to the hardware virtualization features of various processors, with which QEMU can offer virtualization for x86, PowerPC, and S/390 guests.
 When the target architecture is the same as the host architecture, QEMU can make use of KVM particular features, such as acceleration.